emb-riscv/specs-markdown/exceptions-and-interrupts.md

   in the architecture software package, and one for interrupts, to be implemented in the device software package.</sup>

+The mechanism to process exceptions and interrupts (vectored, nested, separate stack) is one of the main improvements in the RISC-V microcontroller profile over the privileged profile.

 ## Exceptions

 Exceptions trigger a **synchronous transfer of control** to an exception handler